How Hydrographic Film Selection Affects Print Quality and Appearance

 Technically yes—but it depends on design intent.
 Our team can guide you on multi-layer finishing workflows that include dipping, coating, and branding.

-Water transfer printing, also known as hydrographic printing, immersion printing or cubic printing, is a sophisticated method for applying intricate patterns and designs to three-dimensional surfaces.
+Water transfer printing, also known as hydrographic printing, immersion printing or cubic printing, is a method for applying patterns and designs to three-dimensional surfaces.
 This process has gained widespread popularity in product design due to its versatility, aesthetic appeal, and ability to transform ordinary items into visually stunning creations.

-Understanding Water Transfer Printing
+Understanding the Process of Water Transfer Printing

 Water transfer printing involves transferring a printed film design onto a substrate using water as the medium.
 The process consists of the following key steps: